daattali/beautiful-jekyll/schedule.md

 subtitle: Our coaching session schedule
 ---

-Coaching sessions are expected to be in-person at RMS for the 2021-2022 season.
+Coaching sessions are expected to be remote to begin the 2021-2022 season.
 Details will be finalized by early October.

 The homework packet may be downloaded [here](/files/Homework%20Packet.pdf).
 Assignments for the Homework sessions come from this packet.